 Thanks to GetResponse, segmenting similar clients or customers has never been easier!

 With the help of this tool, it is easy to create multiple campaigns for multiple groups of people.
 You can use different images and CTAs to spread the information to the right set of people.

 You can even send emails demographically.

 You can also generate unique promotional codes to boost conversions because receiving a response on your emails is also important!

 So yes – as the name suggests, GetResponse offers a very advanced form of advanced segmentation and this feature will help you drive business growth.

 4. A/B testing

-Honestly speaking, it is quite simple to create a split test on GetResponse as this feature is integrated into the Settings section by default.
-You can A/B test an email campaign with up to 50% of the subscribers with the help of a handy slider.
-The whole process is quite simple and hardly takes a couple of minutes to set up.
+Honestly speaking, it is quite simple to create split testing on GetResponse as this feature is integrated into the Settings section by default.
+You can use A/B testing feature for an email campaign with up to 50% of the subscribers with the help of a handy slider.
+The whole split testing process is quite simple and hardly takes a couple of minutes to set up.

 5. Email marketing automation